ethersphere/SWIPs/SWIPs/swip-mantaray-1_0.md

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
-The ojvectives that this proposal seeks to achieve:
+The objectives that this proposal seeks to achieve:
 1. **handling matadata of mantaray node**: currently, by design, only the mantaray forks can have metadata,
 2. **polishing mantaray flags**: some flags are not necessary or not clear why they were implemented,
 3. **the elements of the mantaray node body have random access**: the forks define their own metadata length, which makes forks to have only sequential access.